Comparisons12 min read

 Enterprise Custom 150+ Custom Custom

-No promotional pricing tricks here — what you see is what you pay, month one through month twelve.
-I genuinely appreciate that about Kinsta.
-No nasty surprises.
+What you see is what you pay, month one through month twelve.
+There's no promotional pricing game here — no surprise rate jumps, no bait-and-switch tactics.
+I genuinely respect that about Kinsta.

 Pros of Kinsta: